This is a full-time position with full benefits and not a time

 illogical, homicidal, or suicidal thoughts), and behaviors (e.g.,

-severely abused and neglected infants, toddlers and pre-school age
+assessments of severely abused and neglected infants, toddlers and

-children (i.e., those who have experienced shaken baby, head
+pre-school age children (i.e., those who have experienced shaken

-trauma, unexplained broken bones, malnourishment, and sexual abuse)
+baby, head trauma, unexplained broken bones, malnourishment, and

-to develop a diagnostic impression of the presence of developmental
+sexual abuse) to develop a diagnostic impression of the presence of

 significant psychiatric and behavior concerns (suicide, behavioral